trombik/ansible-role-zabbix_server/README.md

 ## Notes for FreeBSD users

+`net-mgmt/zabbix54-server` in the official FreeBSD package tree is built with `MySQL`.
+You need to build your own with `PostgreSQL` option enabled.

 The role does not work out of box because `zabbix-api` port is not in the official FreeBSD ports tree.
 My `py-zabbix-api` is available at [`trombik/freebsd-ports-py-zabbix-api`](https://github.com/trombik/freebsd-ports-py-zabbix-api).